 Study space: Staff Lounge, Basement Cafeteria

-Secure Storage Space: Lockers are located in the staff lounge and the male and female locker rooms
+Secure Storage Space: Lockers are located in the staff lounge and the male and female locker rooms.
+In addition we now have lockers in the Pedi EC Conference Room dedicated to medical students.

 Lounges: Staff lounge and Basement Cafeteria